 Under the contaminated land regime, we are responsible for dealing with land that is causing, or likely to cause, unacceptable radiation exposures as a result of radioactive contamination from historic activities.
 Where no voluntary action is being taken to clean up land that is causing a problem, we can formally identify areas of land as contaminated, which then allows us to require the polluter to remediate the land or pay the costs of doing so.

-In addition, we are responsible for ensuring the maintenance of the Radioactive Incident Monitoring Network (RIMNET) in Scotland, which detects levels of radioactivity in the environment across the UK.
+In addition, we can access the Radioactive Incident Monitoring Network (RIMNET), which detects levels of radioactivity in the environment across the UK.